WebMole/Micro-Crawler/ReadMe.md

 # µ-Crawler

 A basic and tiny crawler that uses the [Web-State-Machine](https://github.com/WebMole/Web-State-Machine) algorithms.
-Visit the [live demo](http://webmole.github.io/Micro-Crawler/)

 ## Installation